 Ed's introduction to ravioli was Chef-Boyardee from the can when cruising on Alised.
 My first memorable ravioli came from Biaggi's in Boston's North End.
 Biaggi's, made plain cheese ravioli and also sold fresh pasta cut to one's preferred width.
 Biaggi's along with all the cats that used to snooze in the shop window is long gone as is the original Trio's that followed some years later on Hanover Street.
 All time best ravioli was at a small trattoria in Venice; ravioli with a chestnut filling served in in a light cream sauce with shelled fresh peas.
 Hmmm think I will try to make something like that soon.... stay tuned.

-Back in the 70's, inspired by Betsy who brought homemade ravioli when she and her husband came to cruise on our first Condor, I made my own ravioli for a while.
+Back in the 70's, inspired by Betsy who brought homemade ravioli when she and her husband came to sail on our first Condor, I made my own ravioli for a while.
 For the record, with thanks to Betsy, here is her recipe (serves 6).

 Break up and place in a small skillet: